 Include the following information: Full title of the manuscript; authors’ names (first and last names, middle initial when commonly used by that author); institutional affiliation for each author (use super-scripted numbers after each author’s name, and a corresponding superscripted number before each institutional affiliation); contact information for the corresponding author.

 Full-Length Original Research reports should consist of four sections, labeled: Purpose; Methods; Results; Discussion.
 This structured summary should concisely and specifically describe why and how the study was performed, the essential results, and what the authors conclude from the results.

 * Key Words

-Key word are significant words in medical indexing.
-It is a useful item to explain the type of paper for search- ing from the lists of medical journals.
+Key words are significant words in medical indexing.
+They are useful as a tool when researching for paper information from lists of medical journals.

 Provide an interpretation of the results and assess their significance in relation to previous work in the field.
 Do not repeat the results.
 Do not engage in general discussion beyond the scope of the experimental results.